Review of WellsTrade

 Cash Management Features

-It is possible to link a Wells Fargo checking or savings account to a WellsTrade account and access them with a single login.
-It’s also possible to access a few banking tools without an actual bank account.
-These include a free FICO score (updated once a month) and Zelle transfers.
+However, you can link a Wells Fargo checking or savings account to a WellsTrade account, allowing access with a single login.
+There are also some banking tools available without a bank account, such as a free monthly FICO score and Zelle transfers.

 Website Trading

-The broker’s order ticket has 4 trade types.
-They are:
+The broker’s order ticket includes 4 trade types:

 - Market